Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 supposedly equals to a production environment when you install the plugin AFTER testing.
 Primary newly detected errors should be discovered in TEST rather than production.
 If something fails in production it also means that YOU are the one that potentially looses traffic to your site.

-This responsibility is YOURS and it is only about self-preservation.
+This responsibility is yours and this handling is for your safety only!

 = Description and requirements =